1. Fermi’s Paradox: Scientists

 acids created by Miller-Urey were equally divided between “right-handed” and “left-handed.”

-4. Amino acids also come in
+4. Amino acids also come in forms called

 alpha and beta.
 Miller-Urey’s amino acids were equally divided between both.